Alula: Function

 In most situations, the alula is held flush against the wing; however, it can be manipulated.
 When flying at slow speeds or landing, the bird moves its alula slightly upwards and forward, which creates a small slot on the wing's leading edge.
-This functions in the same way as the slats on the wing of an aircraft, allowing the wing to achieve a higher than normal angle of attack – and thus lift – without resulting in a stall.
+This functions in the same way as the slats on the leading edge of the wing of an aircraft, allowing the wing to achieve a higher than normal angle of attack – and thus lift – without resulting in a stall.
 The tip of the alula forms a tiny vortex, acting similar to a vortex generator, that forces the airflow over the wing to better bind to it.
 During stretching of the wing down toward the ground, the alula is abducted from the wing and can be clearly viewed.

 In falcons, the alula is more prominent, and provides a degree of control when the wing is cupped or tucked in a dive/stoop.
-The Alulae are particularly notable in peregrine falcons.
+The alulae are particularly notable in peregrine falcons.